What Is PSA Software? And Why You Need One?

 Purchase order: As previously mentioned, an invoice is sent by the seller to the buyer, requesting payment for a delivered product.
 On the other hand, a similar document from the buyer to the seller is called a purchase order.
 A purchase order is a document requesting and describing the desired products, specifying the amount and cost.

-Receipt: Another document that might seem confusing is a receipt.
-Whereas an invoice is sent to the customer before payment, a receipt is sent to the customer after their payment is received.
+Receipt: Whereas an invoice is sent to the customer before payment, a receipt is sent to the customer after their payment is received.
 A receipt is proof of payment.

 By now, the importance and meaning of an invoice are more clear.
 In the sections ahead, you can read about how to create one, and what to keep in mind when sending one.

-If you invoice more than about once a month, you should consider using financial management software.
+If you invoice more than about once a month, you should consider using financial management / invoicing software.
 With such software, you can quickly create invoices and follow up when they are viewed, due, and paid.
 The software will also give you an overview of all your finances.
-With our invoicing, CRM and project management tool, it is easy and fast to create and follow up on your finances.
+With Heeros PSA, invoicing, CRM and project management tool, it is easy and fast to create and follow up on your finances.

 What else should you think about when creating and sending out your invoices to ensure a professional touch and smooth process?
 Keep reading to find out.